iiroki/user-auth-project/README.md

 Only users with admin role/privileges can change roles of another user.

 ### User information management
 Users can only update their own information, which means that updating/deleting other's information is prevented.
-This is done by checking that the requested user ID matches the ID in the provided access token.
+This is done by `UserController` checking that the requested user ID matches the ID in the provided access token.

 ### File uploads
 References:
 - [OWASP File Upload Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html)

-Users can use the API to upload files.
+Users can use the API to upload files with `UserFileService`.
 Allowed file extensions are defined in `appsettings.json` and files without an allowed extension are not accepted (OWASP: List allowed extensions).

-File name validation can also be completely ignores since all file names are replaced with random strings/IDs (OWASP: Filename Sanitization).
+File name validation can also be completely ignores since all file names are replaced with random strings/IDs (OWASP: Filename Sanitization), which protects against path traversals.

 Upload file size is also limited to 5 MB.